-Hamburg Arkansas LSAT Prep Classes
+Hamburg Arkansas LSAT Course offerings

 Full Length LSAT Course

-- Eighty classroom hours of instruction
+- Eighty hours of in-class instruction

 - Access to TestMasters’ copyrighted methods and techniques